kannibalox/PtpUploader/README.md

 ## Changelog

-Many things have changed in version 1.0.
+Many things have changed in preparation for version 1.0.
 Most importantly, only python 3.7+ is supported.

 Non-exhaustive list of other changes:
 - Reduce login sessions by write to a cookie file